 I love the warm midday sun on this terrace, with the beautiful blue of the swimming pool not far away.

 The people on the terrace always seem particularly jovial, possibly because the majority of them are on holiday.

 Speaking of holidays, will you be travelling soon and are looking for great flight deals?
-If so, enter your travel details below and find amazing deals on Travelstart now!
+If so, enter your travel details below to find amazing deals on JetRadar now!

 Whatever the case, this joyful mood is always contagious for me.
 Being at The Impala Hotel terrace instantly puts me in a happy mood.